Watch our Support at Home Client Information Webinar to understand:

 Care and services can include ongoing support or short term interventions, depending upon individual assessed needs.

 Short term interventions can include restorative care to help regain or maintain independence, assistive technology and home modifications in the home and end of life care for those who need it.
-Depending on assessed need, the ongoing supports can include the provision of clinical supports e.g. nursing, OT, physiotherapy; supports to promote independence e.g. personal care, social supports, transport, respite care and supports for everyday living e.g. domestic assistance, home maintenance and repairs and meals.
+Depending on assessed need, the ongoing supports can include the provision of clinical supports e.g. nursing, occupational therapy, physiotherapy; supports to promote independence e.g. personal care, social supports, transport, respite care and supports for everyday living e.g. domestic assistance, home maintenance and repairs and meals.

 • You may be eligible for the Support at Home program if you: